Welcome to Runa. We design transformative games using ritual, story and play to support personal and collective wellbeing.

 • We support integration and coherence across inner and outer worlds in ways that feel authentic and accessible for each of us

-I later earned a Master’s in Urban and Environmental Policy and Planning at Tufts University, where I designed community-based child care programs and participatory adult learning projects.
-At Tufts, I focused on how communities that have experienced racism and disinvestment from the state are reclaiming agency through collective planning and building networks of care.
+Raised by a fiction writer and a science writer, I grew up immersed in language, play, and storytelling.
+I studied English Literature and Creative Writing at UNC–Chapel Hill as a Morehead-Cain Scholar, exploring fiction, memoir, oral history, and even grammar-themed sketch comedy.
+Later, I earned my Master’s in Urban and Environmental Policy and Planning at Tufts University, where I designed community-based child care programs and participatory adult learning projects.
+My graduate studies focused on how communities facing racism and state neglect are reclaiming agency through collective planning and networks of care.

-• M.A. in Urban and Environmental Policy and Planning from Tufts University (2017–2020) — M.A. thesis explored relationality, power, and participatory education strategies for adults organizing for housing, labor, and environmental justice.
+• M.A.
+Urban & Environmental Policy and Planning, Tufts University (2017-2020).
+Thesis on relationality, power, and participatory education for housing, labor, and environmental justice movements.
 Research published in 2021, 2022, and forthcoming in 2025.

-• Dark Goddess Year of Ceremony with Lara Irene Vesta (2022), a 13-month rite of passage rooted in myth, embodiment, and spiritual practice
+• Dark Goddess Year of Ceremony with Lara Irene Vesta (2022).
+A 13-month rite of passage in myth, embodiment, and spiritual practice.

-• Wild Soul Runes Gnosis Class with Lara Irene Vesta (2021–2022), a 33-week immersion in ancestral connection, symbols, and mythology
+• Wild Soul Runes Gnosis Class with Lara Irene Vesta (2021–2022).
+A 33-week ancestral connection and mythology study.

-• Embodied Ancestral Inquiry with Marika Heinrichs (2023), a 6-month course on body-based healing, ancestral reconnection, and unlearning whiteness
+• Embodied Ancestral Inquiry with Marika Heinrichs (2023).
+A 6-month course in body-based awareness and unlearning whiteness.

-• Theater of the Oppressed, NYC (2021) & Big Blue Door Character Development Workshop (2024) — trainings in liberatory theater practices and character development through improvisation
+• Theater of the Oppressed (NYC, 2021) & Big Blue Door Character Development (2024).
+Liberatory theater and improvisation training.

 “We are here to witness the creation and to abet it.
 We are here to notice each thing so each thing gets noticed.
 Together we notice not only each mountain shadow and each stone on the beach but we notice each other’s beautiful face and complex nature so that creation need not play to an empty house.”